Diana Canfield

 Licensed in AZ

-Licensed in ID and MN (telehealth-only)
+Licensed in ID, MN, and OH (telehealth-only)

 Contact: diana@canfieldcounseling.org